Blog

 The Inflection Point for App-rollups

 The main reason that hinders the existence of app-rollups is the lack of proper cross-rollup communication protocol and infrastructure.
 If we are to speculate, the creation of such infrastructure would be the inflexion point for app-rollups.
 It will remove their major downside.
+Data availability is a key requirement for effective cross-rollup communication, ensuring that information can be reliably accessed and verified across different rollups.

 Firstly, such an infrastructure would need to be able to pass arbitrary data messages between rollups.
 Secondly, such an infrastructure needs to be extremely easy to integrate into the app-rollup.
 Thirdly, the infrastructure should be scalable.
 Ideally, adding new rollups should reuse existing infrastructure.